Write It Right: Documentation and authorization requirements for automotive repair dealers

 Can the method of repair or parts listed in the work order be changed?

-Yes, if the customer authorizes the change in the method of repair or parts supplied.
+Yes, only if the customer authorizes the change in the method of repair or parts supplied prior to the change.
 (CCR § 3354(b))

 Unusual circumstances and authorization